CatSenpaiKun/CatSenpaiKun/README.md

 <div align="center">Pro Kitten <3<3

-- Currently Being a better paster than you ever will
+- Currently Being a better paster than you ever will, Aka your Fav p2c Paster

 - Also Get amazon prime right now or you're not a PRIME GAMER ᵃ⤻ᶻ